-Step 2 - Layout the Grid - for maximum accuracy, it's very important to establish a right-angle triangle (Figure 7-4).
+Step 2 - Layout the Grid - for maximum accuracy, it's very important to establish a right-angle triangle (Figure 7-6).
 The easiest way is to use a single tape measure and refer to the diagram below.
-Start at the origin, walk out the desired distance for X-axis (A) and mark that point.
-Then turn 90 degrees and walk out the desired distance for the Y-axis (B) and mark that point.
-Determine the hypotenuse side (C) from the screen (Figure 7-4), then close in the triangle (C - hypotenuse side) back to the origin, making sure you meet the origin at the distance for C. If not, move that last point in tandem with the origin, such that both sides of the tape measure are taut.
+Start at the origin, walk out the desired distance for x-axis (A) and mark that point.
+Then then turn 90 degrees and walk out the desired distance for the y-axis (B) and mark that point.
+Determine the hypotenuse side (C) from the screen (Figure 7-1), then close in the triangle (C - hypotenuse side) back to the origin, making sure you meet the origin at the distance for C. If not, move that last point in tandem with the origin, such that both sides of the tape measure are taut.

-Figure 7-4: Forming a right-angle triangle
+Figure 7-6: Forming a right-angle triangle

-Step 3 - Mark the Line Start Positions - with the tape measure still on the ground, mark the line start positions based on the line spacings (Figure 7-5).
+Step 3 - Mark the Line Start Positions - with the tape measure still on the ground, mark the line start positions based on the line spacings (Figure 7-7).
 Usually flags or paint work for grass, and chalk or paint on concrete.
 It is also recommended to paint a distance measurement every so often, in case you forget which line you're on.

-Figure 7-5: Marking the line spacing and starting positions for every line
+Figure 7-7: Marking the starting positions for every line

-Step 4 - Mark the End Positions - if you are doing a forward only grid, it is recommended to mark the end positions (Figure 7-6).
+Step 4 - Mark the End Positions - if you are doing a forward only grid, it is recommended to mark the end positions (Figure 7-8).
 You will need to aim for something to make sure your line is straight.
+The end positions don't have to be the exact length of the line (as the GPR will stop when the set distance is reached), but just something to aim for.

-Figure 7-6: Marking ending positions
+Figure 7-8: Marking ending positions